 - Ski Beach Campground – Open to 4WD

-- Wills Grave – Close due to rain
+- Wills Grave – Open to 4WD

 - Minke Waterhole Campground – Open to 4WD